top of page

 Designing and Planning for Learning Activities

-I design courses by first identifying the philosophical knowledge and skills students need to develop.
-I use student surveys to tailor the syllabus to their interests and to calibrate the level of difficulty based on prior exposure to philosophy.
-To make the course accessible and engaging, I organize the syllabus around guiding questions—such as identity, the good life, political obligation, and knowledge formation—that connect philosophical theories to students’ personal and social experiences.
-Each unit culminates in a concrete application, such as social media or common film themes, to help students relate abstract ideas to familiar contexts.
-I create assignments with clear instructions and transparent pedagogical purposes, including low-stakes reading responses, presentations, exams, and papers, so that students build from conceptual understanding toward critique and synthesis.
-To support equity, I build flexibility into assignments—for example, allowing students to choose between film or textual analysis—while maintaining consistent standards through shared rubrics.
-Learning outcomes are made visible on the board at the start of each class to help students understand the trajectory of the day and focus on what is most important.
-I also begin classes with questions tied to the previous session’s learning outcomes, which gives me immediate feedback on student understanding and allows me to adjust my teaching style or revisit material before moving on.
+To make my Introduction to Philosophy course more accessible, I organized the course around guiding questions concerning personal identity, the good life, political obligation, and knowledge.
+This allowed the material to resonate with students' personal and social experiences.
+Each unit culminated in an application, such as social media, which allowed the students to see abstract theory in familiar contexts.
+To close the first unit, I had students vote on its final topic.
+After they chose Buddhism, I collected their questions, which I then structured my lesson around.
+This approach allowed me to cover necessary topics while presenting the material in a way that responded to their interests and prior knowledge.
+In general, I try to create assignments with clear instructions and transparent pedagogical purposes, including low-stakes reading responses, presentations, exams, and papers, so that students build from conceptual understanding toward critique and synthesis.
+To support equity, I build flexibility into assignments—for example, allowing students to choose between analysis of the text or a film—while maintaining consistent standards through shared rubrics.
+Learning outcomes are made visible on the board at the start of each class so that students understand the day's learning trajectory and focus on what is most important.
+By beginning each class with questions on the previous lesson's material, I get immediate feedback about their understanding, which allows me to adjust my teaching style or clarify the material before moving ahead.

 Teaching and Supporting Student Learning